MasterTemple/react-ts-swc-shadcn-tauri-app-template/README.md

 I believe all that is needed is running `npm install` in **both** the `.` and `./src-react/` directories.

+Run the application with `npm run tauri dev` and build it with `npm run tauri build`

 # Shadcn Components

 **I have already added all of them to this repository.**